 Street Names and Nicknames for Methamphetamine

-Methamphetamine is a stimulant that can be used for medical purposes; however, it is highly addictive and therefore can only be prescribed by a doctor in very low doses.
-Methamphetamine is a white powder that has a bitter taste and no odor.
-It can be injected, snorted, smoked or ingested.
+Methamphetamine (meth) is a stimulant that can be used for medical purposes.1 However, it is highly addictive and therefore can only be prescribed by a doctor in very low doses.
+Meth is a white powder that has a bitter taste and no odor.
+It can be injected, snorted, smoked, or ingested.

 There are also various street names and nicknames for meth use.
 When someone is using meth, they may describe it by any of the following slang terms and phrases: “getting geared up,” “chicken flippin’,” “hot rolling,” “fried,” “foiled,” “speed freak,” “tweaking,” “scattered,” “spun out” and “zooming.”

 Police officers often must study these ever-changing terms to find out about drug use in certain neighborhoods.
 In addition, it is helpful for parents of teens to know about these terms so they can easily identify drug use in children or others.

 Meth causes an increase in energy.4 According to NIDA and to observational research studies, if you notice your teen becoming more hyperactive than usual and sleeping less, then they may be using meth.2,5 Meth can also cause hot flashes, vision problems, dry mouth, headaches, and dizziness, so be wary if a teen complains of any of these problems.